Alert Source Discuss

 Paymasters

-Paymaster contracts allow abstraction of gas: having a contract, that is not the sender of the transaction, pay for the transaction fees.
+Paymaster contracts allow the abstraction of gas: having a contract, that is not the sender of the transaction, to pay for the transaction fees.

 Paymaster architecture allows them to follow the model of “pre-charge, and later refund”.
 E.g. a token-paymaster may pre-charge the user with the max possible price of the transaction, and refund the user with the excess afterwards.